Thousands of Offers. Millions in Savings.

 Most of the sales will be based on cash, with ATMs available on-site at dispensary locations.
 Under the law, insurance companies are not required to cover treatments and the continued Schedule I status of marijuana puts card service providers at risk of being involved in money laundering.

 Hawaii Marijuana Laws

-After being signed into law, over thirteen years passed before the state moved to evolve the program.
-In 2015, the state moved to expand the industry, ordering the creation a regulatory framework that would allow the licensed operation of marijuana dispensaries, growing facilities, and production centers.
+After being signed into law, more than 13 years passed before the state moved to evolve the program.
+In 2015, the state moved to expand the industry, ordering the creation of a regulatory framework that would allow the licensed operation of marijuana dispensaries, growing facilities, and production centers.